 It's hard to argue with this reasoning.
 The U.S. is home to a $6.3-trillion market for metals and minerals.
 These are resources that are integral to steady production, making the U.S. an enticing location to source them.
 Everything from medical devices, automotive parts and vehicles to telecommunications products and defense industry output rely on the mining industry.

 Even in today's data-driven business climate, there are those in the manufacturing sector that are still hanging on to outdated manual, paper-based data collection practices.
-For example, paper-and-pencil data capture remain in place in many locations, creating a opportunities for errors to crop up.
+For example, paper-and-pencil data capture remains in place in many locations, creating opportunities for errors to crop up.
 A recent RFgen Software white paper emphasized the benefits and need for mobile data capture through the use of enterprise applications.

 Technology like handheld scanners and tablets provide a much-needed solution for manufacturing organizations.
 These tools limit the number of errors that creep into warehouses and production facilities as companies bring in and sort materials from various suppliers.
 Mobile applications can automate processes that are carried out by workers who place a premium on convenience and reliability.
 This is one of the reasons that many employees will reach for a clipboard - these are easy to carry around and don't require electricity.